dylkot/cNMF/README.md

    python ./cnmf.py factorize --output-dir ./example_data --name example_cNMF --worker-index 0
   ```
 This would run all the factorization steps for the first worker.
 See the analyze_example_data.ipynb notebook for examples of how you could submit all of the workers to run in parallel either      using [GNU parralel](https://www.gnu.org/software/parallel/) or an [UGER scheduler](http://www.univa.com/resources/files/univa_user_guide_univa__grid_engine_854.pdf).
 Tip: The implementation of
-NMF in scikit-learn by default will use extensive multi-threading so if you are using GNU parallel on a large machine, you should use a relatively small number of workers to get the best performance.
+NMF in scikit-learn by default will use half of the available cores on a machine by default.
+Therefore, if you are using GNU parallel on a large machine, you should use 2 workers to get the best performance.

 ### Step 3 combine the individual spectra results files for each K into a merged file
 > Since a separate file has been created for each replicate for each K, we combine the replicates for each K as below: